isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/Food from the Heart Distribution Programme.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
-			 The aim of this initiative is to offer monthly distribution of food ration packs like dry rations, fresh vegetables, eggs, etc to low-income clients.<br>
+			 The aim of this initiative is to offer monthly distribution of food ration packs like dry rations, fresh vegetables, eggs etc to low-income residents.<br>
-<br>We are looking for volunteers to pack food rations and distribute to clients at the centre.
+<br>We are looking for volunteers to pack food rations and distribute them to residents at the centre.
 		</td>
 	</tr>
 </table>